iucau/iuca-network/Practice/Labs.md

 Lab Tasks
 =========

-You can use the AUCA server for this work through SSH at `auca.space`.
+You can use the IUCA server for this work through SSH at `iuca.space`.
 The login has the format `<last name>_<first letter of the first name>`.

 ## Lab #0, Introduction to the Development Environment

-1. Connect to `auca.space`.
+1. Connect to `iuca.space`.
 2. Create a directory for this course.
 3. Name the directory `networks`.
 4. Rename the directory to `iuca-networks`.